-This device allows you to estimate the amount of calories you burn while resting - your resting metabolic rate.
+This device allows you to estimate the number of calories you burn while resting – your resting metabolic rate.

-The more damage you have to your metabolism, the less calories you will burn while "living".
+The more damage you have to your metabolism, the fewer calories you will burn while “living”.

-Another easy way to "estimate" your metabolism is by checking both your resting heart rate and resting body temperature.
+Another easy way to “estimate” your metabolism is by checking both your resting heart rate and resting body temperature (1).

 Your body temperature is a reflection of much energy (AKA Heat) your body produces.

-The more heat you produce = the higher your body temperature = higher metabolism.
+The more heat you produce, the higher your body temperature, the higher your metabolism.

-So people who have lower body temperatures burn less calories at rest.
+So people who have lower body temperatures burn fewer calories at rest.